uga-libraries/bags/README.md

 ### undo_bags.py

-Purpose: remove files from each bag in bag_directory.
+Purpose: remove files from each bag in bag_directory if it is valid.
 It does work if there is a single bag.

 Argument: bag_directory (required): path to directory that contains the bag or bags.
 Bag folder names should end with "_bag".

 This script is most commonly used when files are bagged for storage and later need to be worked on.
-Bag metadata files are deleted, content is moved out of the data folder, and the folder is renamed to remove "_bag".
-Validate the bags prior to running this script.
+If a bag is not valid, it will print the error and not do the rest of the script, so the error can be investigated before the bag metadata needed for this review is deleted.

 ### update_bag.py